 How do I use Diclofenac?

 Strictly follow the instructions of your doctor on how to use this product.
 It is important also that before you start using Diclofenac to read the Patient Information Leaflet that comes with the product package when you fill up your prescription.
-If you have any questions, you may ask your doctor or pharmacist.
+If you have any questions, you should ask your doctor or pharmacist.

 Take Diclofenac by mouth with 8 ounces of water unless your doctor instructs you otherwise.
 Do not lie down for 10 minutes after taking this drug.
 If you experience stomach upset while taking this medication, you may take it with food, milk, or an antacid.
 However, food, milk, and antacid may slow down the absorption of the medicine and delay the pain relief.